NTDLS/NTDLS.SecureKeyExchange/README.md

 # NTDLS.SecureKeyExchange
 Easily generate a shared diffie-hellman key in C++ or C#.

+Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.SecureKeyExchange

 **Scenerio (use your imagination):**
 * localHost is a local service.
 * remotePeer is a remote peer.